julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 Crashing an airplane won't teach you as much as using a wind tunnel to fly a model in an environment that you can control.

 Instead of returning immediately a single error, make an observable arrays of reasons to abort so that you can solve all at once instead of one by one after restarting multiple times.

-### Real life example of the disastrous consequences of the fail fast principle

-The Boeing 737 MAX is an American narrow-body aircraft series designed and produced by Boeing Commercial Airplanes as the fourth generation of the Boeing 737, succeeding the Boeing 737 Next Generation (NG).

-In March 2019, the Boeing 737 MAX was grounded worldwide following two fatal crashes.
-The U.S. Federal Aviation Administration (FAA) and Boeing identified the cause as a software problem, leading to the Maneuvering Characteristics Augmentation System (MCAS) flight control feature being activated in response to erroneous angle of attack (AoA) information.

-On November 18, 2020, the FAA rescinded the order that grounded the 737 MAX, and the aircraft returned to commercial service on December 9, 2020, with a flight by American Airlines.

-It is estimated that the grounding of the 737 MAX cost Boeing $20 billion.

-Fail fast is a principle that was applied to the development of the 737 MAX.

-It lead to the development of a system that was not resilient to failure and that was not able to recover from it.
-The result was a system that was not safe and that costed Boeing $20 billion.

-The principle of failing fast is not the only reason why the 737 MAX failed but it is one of the reasons.

 ### For example